-John cares full time for his wife Dorothy, 82, who has dementia.
-Initially he found it difficult, but has now found happiness caring for his wife of 59 years.
+John cares full time for his wife Dorothy, 82, who has Alzheimer's.

-I had retired and was already a volunteer carer/escort at a residential care home for disabled ex-service people.
-It was an inspiring place to support.
-The residents were cheerful and it was a rewarding experience to spend time with them as they had survived such interesting times.
+In Richmond, I became a volunteer carer/escort at a residential care home for disabled ex-service people, which was a wonderful experience.
+Despite their physical disabilities, the residents were cheerful and it was tremendously satisfying to spend time with them because they had lived such interesting lives.

 The book that was a Godsend

-Becoming a carer for someone with mental disabilities was very different.
-I was floundering until I was introduced to a remarkable book called 'The Selfish Pig's Guide To Caring' by Hugh Marriott, who was, like me, a carefree, retired husband who suddenly had to cope with looking after his wife.
+Becoming a carer for someone with mental disabilities was very different, especially as little information is readily available.
+I was floundering until I was introduced to a remarkable book called 'The Selfish Pig's Guide To Caring' by Hugh Marriott, who was, like me, a carefree, retired man who suddenly had to cope with looking after his wife.

-It describes the situation from a husband’s point of view, looking after someone he loved.
+It describes the situation from a man’s point of view, looking after someone he loved.
 It leads you through practical, physical and emotional aspects of caring, and very boldly and clearly tells you what to expect, who to approach, and how to provide care with the personal, intimate tasks, of personal hygiene.
-It was a lifesaver.
+It was an eye-opener.

-Now approaching our 59th wedding anniversary, and having known Dorothy since early childhood, I am quite happy to play my part in caring for Dorothy.
+I am quite happy to play my part in caring for Dorothy.
 She needs help and I wouldn’t want anybody else to look after her.
-My father was away at sea for most of my childhood, so I was brought up by my mother and grandmother, who ran a hotel, so I was indoctrinated into domestic routines almost from the day I was born!
+My father was away at sea for most of my childhood, so I was brought up by my mother and grandmother, who ran a hotel, so I was introduced to domestic and culinary routines almost from the day I was born.

 The power of music

-The only thing that Dorothy now responds to is music as it’s always been part of her life.
-Classic FM is on nearly all day as a background, and BBC iPlayer has an abundance of music of every type.
-She now loves Country and Western and Scottish dancing music and lights up whenever she hears it, and she always enjoys the monthly tea dance she attends.
+Normal conversations are no longer possible, but the only thing that Dorothy now responds to positively is music.
+It’s always been part of her life and she just light up when she hears it.
+Consequently, Classic FM is on nearly all day as a background, and the BBC iPlayer has an abundance of music, from classical to Country and Western, all of which she loves, especially at the monthly tea dances we attend.

 Getting a break from caring